hypo69/hypo/pytest/gemini/src/ai/dialogflow/__init__.md

 # No functions or classes are defined in the provided code.
 # Therefore, no tests can be written.

-# Example tests demonstrating the structure for if there were functions:
+# Example tests demonStarting the structure for if there were functions:

 # Assuming a function exists:
 # def my_function(input_param):